 The International University of Applied Sciences Bad Honnef • Bonn (IUBH) awards a full scholarship for a postgraduate program in its programs Bachelor in Business Administration or Master in General Management.

-As part of a recent PR campaign IUBH participants can win a complete distance learning.
+As part of a current PR campaign by the IUBH, participants can win a complete distance learning course.
 What you have to do for that?
-Collect the most Facebook votes.
-This raises questions from the sense and nonsense of social media voting to equal opportunities in education.
+Most facebook-Gather notes.
+That raises questions of the Sense and nonsense from social media voting to equal opportunities in education.

 Whoever gets the most votes wins

 From 22.
 January to the 19.
-February may be interested in http://www.dein-stipendium.de apply, If you want to win a distance learning study worth more than 11.000 Euro, you will wind up http://www.dein-stipendium.de an applicant profile.
+February may be interested in http://www.dein-stipendium.de apply.
+If you want to win a distance learning program worth over 11.000 euros, put yourself on the table http://www.dein-stipendium.de an applicant profile.
 By means of a video or photo contribution, participants then explain their motivation for winning the scholarship and put it to the vote.

-"Votes" collect the participants by sending friends, family and acquaintances via Facebook, eMail or Invite contact lists and ask them to vote for them, who gets the most votes, wins.
+The participants collect “Votes” by sending them to friends, family and acquaintances via Facebook, eMail or Invite contact lists and ask them to vote for them, who gets the most votes, wins.
 The second and third place winners each receive high-quality technical equipment such as laptops and tablet PCs for mobile learning.